RuckusEnjoyer/ch2-portfolio/README.md

 In the future, I plan to implement each website I create, both in my freetime as well as other projects I am working on through the bootcamp.
 I will also update my contact information once this bootcamp is complete.

+In my newest update, I have made a minor update so that the images on my cards are offset the same way on all screen sizes.

 ## Usage/Screenshot
 To visit a website, click on the corresponding image.
 To navigate to various parts of this site, click on the corresponding navbar indicators.